Tight-binding model: correction of the d-band approximation: Interatomic potentials

-The variation of $\epsilon_s$ is almost negligible.
-We obtain a potential quite similar to the one obtained by making an abinitio calculation.
-The interatomic semi-empirical potential is obtained by adding a repulsive contribution as a polynomial function.
-We have an accurate long range fit between the semi-empirical tight-binding and the abinitio interatomic potential encompassing the correct band-structure in the Figure [\ref{fig:Pot_pt}].
+The variation of $\epsilon_s$ with the interatomic distance is nearly negligible.
+The potential obtained in this study is comparable to the potential obtained through DFT calculations (Fig. \ref{fig:Pot_pt}).
+The semi-empirical interatomic potential is derived by incorporating a repulsive contribution in the form of a polynomial function.
+There is an accurate long-range agreement between the semi-empirical and the DFT interatomic potential.
+This potential encompasses the correct electronic structure.